 in a way that margin calls are avoided.

 Setting Capital to a negative amount disables margin call

 detection and trade liquidation even with negative free capital.

-Maximum number of open long and short trades with the same asset and algo.
+Maximum number of open and pending long or short trades with the same asset and algo.
 If the limit

 they still close reverse positions and update